TrueLight Guidance wordmark - White and green

 Home » Vision Solutions » Guidance

-Guidance Solutions
+Advanced Robotic Guidance Solutions

 PART ORGANIZATION Parts are placed in an organized, predictable manner, typically with regular spacing and orientation.
 The placement and orientation of the parts are known, which simplifies the process of locating and picking them.
 Parts are partially organized, but there may be some variations in placement or orientation.
 Although there’s some structure, the parts may be slightly misaligned or have minor overlap, introducing variability.
 Parts are randomly placed within a bin, with significant variability in orientation and position.
 No clear pattern or organization is present.
-A specific case of unstructured bin picking where items are completely unordered and have no relationship to one another.
+A specific case of unstructured presentation where items are completely unordered and have no relationship to one another.
 The randomness can apply not only to their position and orientation but also to their size and type.

 PART PLACEMENT Parts arranged in a grid or pattern on a tray.
 Products neatly stacked in rows and columns.
 Components that are placed loosely in a designated section of a bin but generally facing a similar direction.
 Parts that are sorted but not perfectly arranged, such as screws in a box.
 Loose parts that are piled up in a bin with varying sizes and shapes.
 A mix of products that have been dumped into a container without sorting.
 A box filled with different types of hardware (e.g., bolts, nuts, washers) without categorization.
 Mixed products in a scrap or recycling bin.